dlr-pa/pydabu/doc/source/walkthrough.rst

   jsonschema -i .dabu.json .dabu.schema
   pydabu.py check_data_bubble -dir .

-At the moment the command :option:`pydabu.py check_data_bubble` is only a stub.
+At the moment the command :option:`pydabu.py check_data_bubble` gives an overview of errors/warnings.
 Mainly you will see missing properties, which are required.

 For example for the data in the directory "foo" (from above), you will get::